GUIDELINES FOR “PSICHIATRIA E PSICOTERAPIA”

-The author can ask the Psychiatry and Psychotherapy editorial team to adapt the article to APA formatting for a fee of 100 euros.
+The author can ask the Psychiatry and Psychotherapy editorial team to adapt the article’s references and citations to APA formatting for a fee of 100 euros.

 All submissions will be reviewed blindly by the Editors and external referees.
 A draft will be sent after final acceptance, at which point authors will be required to complete and sign our copyright agreement, our disclosure agreement and, when applicable, a statement that written and informed consent has been obtained following a thorough explanation of the procedure.